 Something else I want to mention is that the Peloton app is professionally filmed with excellent sound and video quality.
 This is important because when you’re concentrating on your workout, you don’t want to be distracted by terrible sound or unstable video.
 There are so many workout apps and videos out there that have solid workouts but the sound and/or video take away from the experience.
 That’s not the case at all with the Peloton app.

-In terms of cost, the app is billed monthly and is US$19.49/month.
+In terms of cost, the app is billed monthly and is an affordable US$12.99/month.
 If you have the Peloton bike, the app is $39/month.
 I 100% think it’s worth the cost.

 Because I’m in France and the Peloton bike isn’t available here (and even if it was, it’s a big expense), I have been using the app on bikes at my gym.
 I plug in my headphones and attach my phone to the handlebars with my Joby GorrilaPod.
 I don’t get to be a part of the live leaderboard or see the metrics like I would if I had the Peloton brand bike, but I am able to take live classes (or previously recorded ones whenever I want) along with everyone else.
 It makes me feel like I’m there in the NYC studio even though I’m thousands of miles away.
 That’s worth something to me.

 I love the variety: Class types, instructors, music